spherath/sql-data-warehouse-project/README.md

 ---

-## Project Overview
+## 📖 Project Overview

 This project involves:

-1. Data Architecture: Designing a Modern Data Warehouse Using Medallion Architecture Bronze, Silver, and Gold layers
+1. **Data Architecture**: Designing a Modern Data Warehouse Using Medallion Architecture Bronze, Silver, and Gold layers
-2. ETL Pipelines: Extracting, Transforming and Loading date from source system into the warehouse.
+2. **ETL Pipelines**: Extracting, Transforming and Loading date from source system into the warehouse.
-3. Data Modelling: Develop Fact and Dimension tables optimise for analytical quarries.
+3. **Data Modelling**: Develop Fact and Dimension tables optimise for analytical quarries.
-4. Analytics and Reporting: Creating SQL-based reports and dashboards for actionable insights.
+4. **Analytics and Reporting**: Creating SQL-based reports and dashboards for actionable insights.

-This repository is an excellent resource for professionals and students looking to showcase expertise in:
+🎯 This repository is an excellent resource for professionals and students looking to showcase expertise in:
 - SQL Development
 - Data Architect
 - Data Engineering